Discover What Our Customers

 Your tax liability comes into consideration since landlord taxes have risen.
-So any mortgage lender needs to verify that you will be able to keep up with your mortgage repayments.
+So any buy-to-let portfolio mortgage lender needs to verify that you will be able to keep up with your mortgage repayments.

 As a typical illustration:

-- A BTL mortgage lender would like to see rental income at 125% of the mortgage repayments for a basic rate taxpayer.
+- A buy-to-let portfolio mortgage lender would like to see rental income at 125% of the mortgage repayments for a basic rate taxpayer.

 - For a higher-rate taxpayer, they would need to see rental income cover of more like 145 or even 160%.

-- In addition, an application will be stress tested.
+- In addition, a buy-to-let portfolio mortgage application will be stress tested.
 This means that the lender will speculate about what might happen if interest rates increase to 5%, or 5.5% and check if you'd still be able to afford your mortgage.